-ad pepper media's Board of Directors consists of one director A
+ad pepper media's Board of Directors consists of one director A (the CEO) and two directors B.

 The Board of Directors is responsible for complying with relevant legislation and regulations, for managing the risks associated with ad pepper media's activities and for it's financing.